Atlas of plant and animal histology

 FRUIT

-After fertilization, at the same time that the ovule develops into the seed, the walls of the ovary are transformed into the fruit.
+In angiosperms, after fertilization, at the same time that the ovule develops into the seed, the walls of the ovary are transformed into the fruit.
 The fruit may be regarded as the organ that contains the seed.
-It protects the seed and also may help in the seed dispersal either by active or passive mechanisms.
-For example, some seeds cannot germinate unless they have passed the digestive tract of an animal.
+It consists of a mature ovary, with some parts added from the receptacle, calyx and bracts.
+The fruit protects the seed and may also help in seed dispersal, either by active or passive mechanisms.
+For example, some seeds cannot germinate unless they have passed through the digestive tract of an animal.

-In previous pages, it was mentioned that the histological organization of the ovary was similar to a leaf with an inner and an outer epidermal layer, and a parenchyma with vascular bundles in between.
+In previous pages, it was mentioned that the histological organization of the ovary was similar to that of a leaf with an inner and an outer epidermal layer, and a parenchyma with vascular bundles in between.
 The development of these layers becomes the pericarp, which is actually the fruit without the seed.
-The pericarp consists of exocarp, mesocarp and endocarp.
-The exocarp is the outer layer of the fruit and the endocarp covers the seed.
-The tissue between these two layers is the mesocarp, made up of storing parenchyma or sclerenchyma.
-There are plant species where other parts of the flower, besides the ovary, contribute to form the fruit.
+The pericarp consists of the exocarp, mesocarp and endocarp.
+The exocarp is the outer layer of the fruit, and the endocarp covers the seed.
+The tissue between these two layers is the mesocarp, made up of storage parenchyma or sclerenchyma.
+A fruit formed from a carpel or several fusioned carpels of the same flower is called simple, such as the peach and tomato.
+These fruits are developed from superior ovaries (see the flower page ).
+An aggregated fruit is formed from several separated carpels of the same flower, such as strawberries and blueberries.
+When a fruit involves several flowers, it is called a multiple or compound fruit, such as pineapples.
+There are plant species where other parts of the flower, besides the ovary, contribute to the formation of the fruit.
 They are known as complex fruits, like apples and cucumbers, where the pericarp does not make the whole fruit.
-Some fruits are actually aggregates of many small fruits, such as strawberries and blackberries.

-The pericarp of dry fruits is membranous or hard, non-well developed and with little hydration.
+In nature, dry fruits are more abundant than fleshy fruits.
+The pericarp of dry fruits is membranous or hard, non-well developed and has little hydration.
 There are three types of dry fruits (Figure 1).
 1. Dehiscent fruits that develop from only one carpel, like leguminous fruits.
-2. Dehiscent fruits coming from several carpels, for example the capsule fruits such as those in some species of the genus Hypericum.
-3. Indehiscent fruits form compact fruit, for example caryopsis fruits such as most grasses.
+2. Dehiscent fruits formed from several carpels, for example, capsule fruits such as those in some species of the genus Hypericum.
+3. Indehiscent fruits form compact fruit, for example, caryopsis fruits, such as most grasses.

 Dry fruits